haroonrashid2210/Movie-Recommendation-System/README.md

 # Movie Review Website
 ### About
-We are making movie based websites like IMDB and rotten tomatoes.
+The system is movie based websites like IMDB and rotten tomatoes.
 The site will use the movies data set and perform different functionalities.
 The website will show a list of movies along with their posters on its main web page.
 The site will allow user registration and will keep a record of user information.
 The website will also hold the features of movie rating, wish list, watched list.